pytorch/PiPPy/README.md

   * `call_module` nodes to represents calls into the pipeline stages
     * A single call to the `_loss` submodule can also be present to represent the loss computation for training
   * `call_function` with a target of `operator.getitem`, for unpacking tuple outputs from pipeline stages
+  * `call_function` with a target of `IR.stage_backward` for the purpose of modeling the backward computation of each pipeline stage.
+This is described later in the section about IR for the backward pass.
-  * `call_function` with a target of `backward` to represent backpropagation through the scalar loss value.
+  * `call_function` with a target of `torch.add`, emitted solely for accumulating gradients of values that have multiple uses in the backward pass.

 The top-level `fx.Graph` gives us 1) a topological ordering of pipeline stages and 2) the data dependencies between these pipeline stages.
 Note that this is more general than existing pipeline APIs, as it supports arbitrary non-local (i.e. skip) connections between stages.